MikeBild/introduction-svelte/examples/sveltekit-blog/README.md

 }
 ```

-## Refactor about page to be prerendered
+## Refactor the About page to be prerendered

 **`src/routes/about.svelte`**
 ```svelte